MattZhao/cs186-projects/hw3/README.md

   - `serializer` object is imported for you from `utils`.
   - The `serializer` is used to transfer a stream (in our case, an iterator) to and from disk.
   - `serializer` methods include `.dump_stream(iterable, file)` and `.load_stream(file)`.
 You can treat the return value of `load_stream` as an iterable.
+  - The temporary files are not human-readable.
+Don't try to open them.
+  - `with` blocks will automatically close your file - use them accordingly.
  - If you can't decide on a file naming convention, use `get_sort_dir()` and move on.
  - You should probably get rid of your temporary file runs - you can use `os.unlink` to delete a file.
 Special note: it will not delete a file currently open/in use - if this function is called on a file, the file will not be deleted until the file is closed.
  - Merge is done for you via `heapq.merge`.
 Please reference the [API](http://people.apache.org/~tdas/spark-1.2-temp/api/python/pyspark.heapq3-module.html) for further information of usage.